sppunderreview/PSSO/README.md

 # Artifact - Scalable Program Clone Search Through Spectral Analyss

+The artifact houses a purposely-built framework for clone search method comparison.

+The framework is easily extensible and can be tweaked to carry out new measurements.

+## Requirements

+This artifact requires a storage capacity of 130 GB and a computer with a Debian system.

+Disassembling binaries, which is optional, requires IDA Pro with a version close to 7.5.

+For additional details, please consult `REQUIREMENTS.md`.

+## Installation

+In order to clone this repository, you will need git-lfs first, please refer to `INSTALL.md`.

+## Example of Use

+1. Activate the environment with `conda activate PSS_Base`
+2. Run `python3 MakeTables.py`

+The above will produce Tables of the Camera Ready version of our article using precomputed results.

+## Usage - Basic
+For Basic dataset computation, ensure you have run SetAbsolutePath.py.

+Inside a method folder:
+- `RunMakeMD3.py` will compute all similarity indices using precomputed features.
+- `RunMakeMD.py` will utilize these indices to compute the test field results.

+To reproduce the feature extraction, a script usually called "Preprocess.py" can be runned.

+Some frameworks have a more complex workflow.
+For instance, a function embedding requires a learning phase, embedding computations, and distance computations (`gDist` folders), only after should similarity indices be computed.

+## Usage - BinKit
+The `BinKit/` directory has two subdirectories, namely, `Obfus`, which deals with obfuscated programs, and `Normal`.
+Each subdirectory entails a `DataGeneration` folder which holds the disassembly scripts, and a unique folder for each method.
+These method folders have scripts to extract features and embeds from samples.

+Each subdirectory contains three significant scripts:
+1. `Run.py`: This script reproduces clone searches using precomputed embeddings in folders like `NORMAL_EMBEDS_2`.
+2. `Read.py`: It convert the results into a readable output.
+3. `ReadElapsed.py`: It converts the results into a dictionary storing running times.

+The `Redaction` subdirectory within `BinKit/` holds scripts that compute tables based on results obtained within each subdataset.

+## Usage - IoT and Windows
+Both `IoT/` and `Windows/` datasets contain a `DataGeneration/` subdirectory with disassembly scripts and scripts for each method to extract features and embeddings from samples.
+Additionally, each dataset has a `DataLabelling/` subdirectory which contains scripts for labeling data.

+Experiment folders such as  `XP/`  include `Run.py` scripts for conducting clone searches using precomputed embeddings.
+Lastly, the `Redaction` subdirectory in each dataset includes scripts for computing tables from the results of experiment folders.

+## Content Overview

+### Software

+The artifact includes implementations of 21 distinct clone search methods, comprising 6 new methods and 15 methods adapted or reimplemented from preceding works in the field.

+### Data Repositories

+The artifact features four datasets:
+- The `Basic/` folder holds comprehensive data of a thousand programs.
+It includes source code, disassembly files, and features.
+- The `IoT/` folder holds twenty thousand malware taken from  [MalwareBazaar](https://bazaar.abuse.ch/), plus scripts for selecting, downloading, and labelling the data, along with all disassembly files and features.
+- Due to size constraints and copyright issues respectively, complete disassembly files and software aren't included inside `BinKit/` and `Windows/` folders.
+However, setup for disassembly and feature extraction reproduction is included.
+The BinKit dataset is readily accessible [here](https://github.com/SoftSec-KAIST/BinKit).

+## Corrections
+We have corrected two measurements in the Camera Ready version of our article:
+- We had to multiply the preprocessing time of PSS, PSSO and ASCG by 3 on the Basic dataset (see `Basic/Redaction/Speed/README.md` for more details).
+- We had to correct the preprocessing time of PSS and ASCG on 63 large programs on the Windows dataset (see `Windows/Redaction/README.md` for more details).

 ## Abstract
 We consider the problem of program clone search, i.e. given a target program and a repository of known programs (all in executable format), the goal is to find the program in the repository most similar to our target program – with potential applications in terms of reverse engineering, program clustering, malware lineage and software theft detection.